Drithyl/BattleSim/README.md

 Finally, it will ask whether a new army is required.
 If yes, the prompt will start again.
 If not, it will send the user the mod file, who will then have to move it to Dominions 5's mod path (usually located at C:/Users/Username/AppData/Roaming/Dominions5/mods).

+By default, the spell requires Astral 1 for its casting path, and no gems.

 DIRECTORY STRUCTURE

 Node.js has to be installed one directory upwards from where all the files sit.
 This can of course be changed by altering the path of all the 'require' statements in each of the .js files.
-The root path of those statements is the MrClockwork.js file.
+The root path of those statements is the BattleSim.js file.